 It appears that your cart is currently empty

-Make your loved ones smile with this hand-stamped vintage spoon!
-All of these spoons and forks had a previous life, decades ago, when sitting collectively at the dinner table was commonplace.
+Make your loved ones smile with this Happy Birthday vintage fork!
+All of these forks have had a previous life, decades ago, when sitting collectively at the dinner table was commonplace.

 Approximately: 5" long

 Add custom engraving to any cutting board!

 Does your engraving include a logo/image?